-Remove the snap-on cover holding the air filter to the assembly.
+Unscrew the cover holding the air filter to the assembly by turning the fastener counterclockwise.

 - 2. Remove the foam element. - 3.
 Wash in liquid detergent and water.
-Squeeze thoroughly dry in a clean cloth. - 4.
-Saturate in clean engine oil. - 5.
+Squeeze thoroughly dry in a clean cloth.

+- 4. Saturate in clean engine oil. - 5.
 Squeeze in a clean, absorbent cloth to remove all excess oil. - 6.
 Place the filter in the assembly. - 7.
-Reattach the air filter cover and snap in place.
+Reattach the air filter cover and tighten the fastener by turning clockwise.